vimode/quizzical-app/README.md

 ## Overview

-Build a Trivia App using React using the [OpenTriviaDatabase API](https://opentdb.com/) based on the provided Figma design.
+Build a Trivia App with React using the [OpenTriviaDatabase API](https://opentdb.com/) based on the provided Figma design.

 Objectives of the Project